alexchialastri/scDyad-T-seq/README.md

 * Argument 2 = UMI length (Typically 4 for most experiments performed in manuscript)

 #### process_scCpGDiadwithQC.pl
-* Searches the genome location of mapped reads to identify fully or hemi-methylated CpG or CpH sites.
+* Searches the genome location of mapped reads to identify fully or hemi-methylated CpG or CpHpG sites.
 Also detects all 5mC calls inferred by the cutting action of MspJI.
 * Argument 0 = Genome used for mapping (non bisulfite converted)
 * Argument 1 = Mapped deduplicated sam file from Bismark
 * Argument 2 = Cell barcodes used for M-M-Dyad-seq, M-H-Dyad-seq or scDyad-seq.